cjbackman/cjbackman.com/content/on/staying-productive.md

 To improve productivity is to be able to create more value given the same input.
 It is how we achieve growth.
 I commonly ask variations of the question posed in the title of this article when I interview people for engineering positions.
 Software engineering is fast-paced knowledge work, and investing in personal productivity is an important lever.

 Most answers I receive revolve around to-do lists and the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-As a self-improvement enthusiast and productivity hacker, I have also tried numerous frameworks for getting things done myself, and the structure they provide can surely be helpful.
+As a self-improvement enthusiast and productivity hacker, I have also tried numerous frameworks for getting things done, and the structure they provide can be helpful.
 However, it took a long time for me to realize those techniques yield marginal impact.
 What worked for me was more fundamental.

 This is how I stay productive: